carbon-design-system/carbon-website-archive/src/content/guidelines/typography/productive.md

 ## IBM Productive theme

-“IBM Productive” is a theme designed for use in web-based product design at IBM.
+The _Productive_ theme is for use in web-based product design at IBM.
 This theme introduces the new IBM Design Language tokens.
 Please switch to the new tokens wherever possible.

 ## Productive type sets